-Observed values at time t for Market Volatility, HFT activity, Market-level, Cyclical and Macroeconomic variables in Table 6 are included in the regression as follows. $MACRO_t$ , $CYCLICAL_t$ , $MKT_t$ represent a set of macroeconomic, cyclical and market-level inputs from preceding regressions that were estimated to have an impact on Volatility at the 10% significance level.
+The Volatility, HFT activity, Market-level, Cyclical and Macroeconomic variables in Table 6, with their observed values at time t included in the regression. $MACRO_t$, $CYCLICAL_t$, MKT_t represent a set of macroeconomic, cyclical and market-level inputs from preceding regressions that were estimated to have an impact on Volatility at the 10% significance level.

 Thus, variables that fit each model are included into the next regression and this process continues into the last regression equation or until they no longer provide explanatory power and are annulled from the model.
 Regressors at a 10% significance level or higher remain in the model for the second regression.
 This process is repeated for cyclical, then market-level factors.
-Control variables that attain a 10% significance level after this third regression are included as a set of control variables in the final regression Equation (9) which tests the association between HFT activity and stock market volatility.
+Control variables that attain a 10% significance level after this third regression are included as a set of control variables in the final regression which tests the association between HFT activity and stock market volatility.